Confidentiality and General Data Protection Regulations (GDPR) Policy

 6.4.
 Right of portability

-The user has the right to ask to receive his personal data and to use it with another personal responsible for processing.
+The user has the right to ask to receive his personal data and to use it with other personnel responsible for processing.

 6.5.
 Right of objection